Nigel Buxton: Travel writer

-After education at Collyer's Grammar School, Horsham and the Imperial Service College, Windsor, followed by the University of Glasgow and Worcester College, Oxford, at the latter of which he read Modern History, graduating in 1954, Buxton became travel columnist - later travel editor - of The Sunday Telegraph in 1961.
+After education at Collyer's Grammar School, Horsham and the Imperial Service College, Windsor, followed by the University of Glasgow and Worcester College, University of Oxford. at the latter of which he read Modern History, graduating in 1954, Buxton became travel columnist – later travel editor – of The Sunday Telegraph in 1961.

 BaaadDad

 In the 1990s, Buxton appeared as "BaaadDad" on The Adam and Joe Show on Channel 4, which was written and presented by his son Adam Buxton along with Adam's friend Joe Cornish.
-The comedy behind the character of BaaadDad was the juxtaposition of the fact that he was clearly an elderly and upper middle class man with the topics that he discusses, which relate to youth culture - clubbing, drug use, and so on.
-In this character, he featured in the video for Frank Black's single "Dog Gone".
+The comedy behind the character of BaaadDad was the juxtaposition of the fact that he was clearly an elderly and upper middle class man with the topics that he discusses, which relate to youth culture – clubbing, drug use, and so on.
+As this character, he featured in the video for Frank Black's single "Dog Gone".

 Personal life and death

 During the Second World War, having been commissioned in the Royal Artillery in 1943, Buxton served in France and Germany.
 Prior to his journalistic career, Buxton also served as assistant adjutant in India during the last days of the British Raj.
-With his wife, Valerie (née Birrell), Buxton had a daughter and two sons.
+In 1966, Buxton married Valerie Buxton, née Birrell, and had a daughter and two sons.